Single board computer projects

 6 white encoder out B

-Serial connection RoboClaw to Raspberry Pi
+Serial connection RoboClaw to Raspberry Pi:

 Raspberry pin nr wire color RoboClaw pin direction